stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-And for wrapping an array with a buffer:
+And the reverse operation to wrap an array with a buffer:

 ```java
 public static ByteBuffer buffer(byte[] array) {